 Scenario planning analyzes a series of potential futures.
 In developing the region's first, Sustainable Communities Strategy, it was used to evaluate potential combinations of land use patterns and transportation investment.
-The resulting scenarios were analyzed and evaluated in context of the 2035 MTP/SCS' goals and performance measures; and were used to develop the scenarios for this 2040 MTP/SCS.
+The resulting scenarios were analyzed and evaluated in context of the 2040 MTP/SCS' goals and performance measures; and were used to develop the scenarios for this 2045 MTP/SCS.

-Building off of the scenarios developed for the last MTP/SCS and further refining them, this 2040 MTP/SCS analyzed three scenarios.
-AMBAG used relevant data and information gathered from local governments and the RTPAs - the Transportation Agency for Monterey County, the Santa Cruz County Regional Transportation Commission and the San Benito County Council of Governments - to develop scenarios using a process that engaged the entire region in envisioning a more sustainable future.
+Building off of the scenarios developed for the last MTP/SCS and further refining them, this 2045 MTP/ SCS analyzed scenarios.
+AMBAG used relevant data and information gathered from local governments and the RTPAs- the Transportation Agency for Monterey County, the Santa Cruz County Regional Transportation Commission and the San Benito County Council of Governments- to develop scenarios using a process that engaged the entire region in envisioning a more sustainable future.
 For the SCS, it is assumed that the AMBAG Regional Growth Forecast (three county total) is a constraint (fixed upper limit) to the amount of total development in the region and the majority of growth is restricted to the Spheres of Influence of any given city.
-All growth is consistent with General Plans and was based on direction from jurisdiction planning staff.
-Detailed documentation of the development of the scenarios can be found in Appendices E and F.
+AMBAG worked very closely with local jurisdictions to identify future land uses and growth as depicted in the Place Type and Opportunity Area maps included in Appendix I. Detailed documentation of the development of the scenarios can be found in Appendices E and F.